MrBearPresident/JBL_Soundbar/README.md

 1. Go to the Integrations page
 2. Search for "jbl_integration"
-3. Through the UI configure the ip address of the soundbar
+3. Through the UI, configure the ip address of the soundbar
 4. Wait a few seconds, and the integration should be ready.